 Figuring out when to redesign your website is not always the easiest thing to decide.
 When looking at business competitor websites, you may be thinking that your website could use a refresh compared to theirs.
 But there are other tell-tale signs that your website is in need of an update.

 Here are some questions to ask yourself that can help you make this decision:

-Is your website mobile-friendly?
+Is it mobile-friendly?

 Has your brand changed?

-Poor Search Engine Optimization Results
+Search Engine Optimization Results

-Update Products or Services
+Available Products and Services

 This is more so for businesses that sell physical products or provide physical services; if your products change, that should be changed on your website.
 This can also apply to sales, coupons, and other special offers.
 If your customers come to your store having seen something on the website that isn’t there in the store, that can cause problems and establish distrust in your customers that could have easily been avoided.

 An example of this is a client of ours, Aaron Thomas & Associates.
 Prior to hiring 95Visual to redesign their website, the old website had the incorrect address.
 For two years, a previous address had been displayed on their website and for any person, incorrect information can be frustrating.

 It can be daunting to approach an old website and get everything updated but this list outlines the elements that have a big impact so it’s a great starting point.
 Content is very important to the overall success of a website but keeping the design updated is what will help you attract new customers year after year.
 If your design feels stale or stuck in an old era reach out to a web agency to discuss a website redesign.
 You may find that they also offer content strategy services and can help you improve the copy and your SEO ranking.
 Good luck with your website redesign!